-CEL-SCI Corporation (CEL-SCI) is focused on finding the best way to activate the immune system to fight cancer and infectious diseases.
-Its lead investigational therapy Multikine® (Leukocyte Interleukin, Injection) is currently in a pivotal Phase 3 clinical trial involving head and neck cancer, for which CEL-SCI has received Orphan Drug Status from the U.S. FDA.
+CEL-SCI Corporation (CEL-SCI) is a clinical-stage biotechnology company focused on finding the best way to activate the immune system to fight cancer and infectious diseases.
+Its lead investigational therapy Multikine® (Leukocyte Interleukin, Injection) is currently in a pivotal Phase 3 clinical trial for patients who are newly diagnosed with advanced primary squamous cell carcinoma of the head and neck, for which CEL-SCI has received Orphan Drug Status from the U.S. Food and Drug Administration, or FDA.
 The study was fully enrolled with 928 patients in September 2016.
-Currently CEL-SCI is waiting for the occurrence of 298 events (deaths) in the two main groups to determine final results.
-If the primary endpoint of this global study is achieved, the results will be used to support applications to regulatory agencies around the world for worldwide commercial marketing approvals as a first line cancer therapy.
+The study's primary end-point is a 10% increase in overall survival of patients between the two main comparator groups in favor of the group receiving the Multikine treatment regimen.
+The determination if the study's primary end-point is met will occur when there are a total of 298 deaths in those two groups.
+If the primary end-point of this global study is achieved, CEL-SCI expects to use the results to support a Biologics License Application, or BLA, to the FDA for Multikine for neoadjuvant therapy in patients with squamous cell carcinoma of the head and neck, or SCCHN (hereafter also referred to as advanced primary head and neck cancer).

-CEL-SCI's immune therapy, Multikine, is being used in a different way than immune therapy is usually used.
-It is given before any other therapy has been administered because that is when the immune system is thought to be strongest.
-It is also administered locally to treat tumors or infections.
-For example, in the Phase 3 clinical trial, Multikine is given locally at the site of the tumor as a first line treatment before surgery, radiation and/or chemotherapy.
+CEL-SCI's investigational immunotherapy, Multikine, is being used in a different way than cancer immunotherapy is usually used.
+It is given before any other therapy has been administered because that is when the immune system is thought to be strongest (i.e., as a neoadjuvant).
+It is also administered locally around the tumors and near the draining lymph node.
+For example, in the Phase 3 clinical trial, Multikine was given locally for three weeks, five days per week as a first line treatment before surgery, radiation and/or chemotherapy.
 The goal is to help the intact immune system kill the micro metastases that usually cause recurrence of the cancer.
-In short, CEL-SCI believes that local administration and administration before weakening of the immune system by chemotherapy and radiation will result in higher efficacy with less or no toxicity.
+In short, CEL-SCI believes that local administration of this neoadjuvant therapy and administration before weakening of the immune system by surgery, chemotherapy and radiation will result in improved outcomes and better overall survival rates for patients suffering from head and neck cancer.

-CEL-SCI is also investigating a different peptide-based immunotherapy as a vaccine for Rheumatoid Arthritis using its LEAPS technology platform.
+CEL-SCI is also investigating a peptide-based immunotherapy as a vaccine for rheumatoid arthritis using its LEAPS technology platform.
 CEL-SCI was awarded a Phase 2 Small Business Innovation Research (SBIR) grant in the amount of \$1.5 million from the National Institutes of Health (NIH) in September 2017.
 This grant will provide funding to allow CEL-SCI to advance its first LEAPS product candidate, CEL-4000, towards an Investigational New Drug (IND) application.